 If the coolant inside the coolant surge tank is boiling, don't do anything else until it cools down.
+The vehicle should be parked on a level surface.

-When the engine is cold, the coolant level should be at or above the FULL COLD mark.
-If it isn't, you may have a leak in the radiator hoses, heater hoses, radiator, water pump or somewhere else in the cooling system.
+The coolant level should be at or above the FULL COLD mark.
+If it isn't, you may have a leak at the pressure cap or in the radiator hoses, heater hoses, radiator, water pump or somewhere else in the cooling system.